University System of Georgia Announces New Education Credential

 That includes the potential to use a nexus degree toward completion of a new kind of associate degree, one targeted toward a high-need technical field.

 It includes new options to create stackable credentials concentrated in highly specialized fields as part of a bachelor’s degree.

 The new degree is additionally valuable for people who may have a job but want to acquire a new skill, or who have not yet completed a college degree and want to advance.

-USG institutions have entered the planning stages for how a nexus degree can benefit their students and communities, and will tailor new programs accordingly.
-Each individual program created as a nexus degree must receive additional approval by the Board of Regents to ensure the integrity of the degree and the curriculum.
+USG institutions have entered the planning stages for how a nexus degree can benefit their students and communities and will tailor new programs accordingly.
+Each program created a nexus degree must receive additional approval by the Board of Regents to ensure the integrity of the degree and the curriculum.